gmarokov/worldwildweb-dev-blogs/blog-posts/node-api-template/node-api-template.md

 Have you recently started a new Node.js API project?
 Did you use some template or started the project from scratch?
 I was asking the same questions myself and I was looking for minimal boilerplate for a while.
 There were so many options that it was hard to pick one.
 Most of them are using Express.js, others are using ES5 or lack test setup.
 So I decided to spin one on my own and reuse it in the future.
+Here is [the repo at GitHub](https://github.com/gmarokov/node-fastify-mongo-api).

 # How